Raoof128/DSPME/docs/ARCHITECTURE.md

 - **Logging** is centralized in `dspm_engine/core/logging_utils.py` and defaults to INFO with environment overrides.
 - **Error handling**: invalid provider requests raise `ValueError`, while missing rule files fall back to safe defaults with warnings.
 - **Extensibility**: replace sample discovery methods with SDK-backed implementations; add lineage exporters or detectors without modifying callers thanks to shared models.
+- **Resilience**: scanners are isolated per-provider, so a failure in one provider does not prevent processing others; errors are logged with provider context.

 ## Deployment Patterns